Community Health & Wellbeing Project

 Volunteer expenses to support local transport solutions: Building on Volunteer Car Schemes and Rural Wheels, organising your own local car share or lifts scheme reduces isolation and aids wellbeing.

-The programme supports community-led projects operating in Eden District and the Civil Parishes of; Above Derwent, Bassenthwaite, Borrowdale, Keswick, St John’s Castlerigg & Wythburn, and Underskiddaw in Allerdale District.
+The programme supported community-led projects operating in Eden District and the Civil Parishes of; Above Derwent, Bassenthwaite, Borrowdale, Keswick, St John’s Castlerigg & Wythburn, and Underskiddaw in Allerdale District.

-ACT can offer you advice and support to plan, deliver and evaluate your project, helping you to develop activity which is sustainable in the future.
-For more information please contact Julia Wilson at ACTion with Communities in Cumbria on Tel: 01768 869524 or Email: email@example.com
+ACT offered advice and support to plan, deliver and evaluate your project, helping you to develop activity which is sustainable in the future.

-Cumbria Community Foundation are managing the £300,000 fund, offering grants of usually between £500 and £10,000.
-For fund criteria and how to apply please visit: www.cumbriafoundation.org
+Cumbria Community Foundation were managing the £300,000 fund, offering grants of usually between £500 and £10,000.
+For fund criteria more information please visit: www.cumbriafoundation.org

-The Community Health and Wellbeing Project is delivered by ACT in partnership with Cumbria Community Foundation and is funded by Cumbria County Council Adult Social Care and Cumbria Clinical Commissioning Group.
-The Project was officially launched on Thursday 26th July at Cliburn Village Hall.
-Please see the project flyer for more information.
+The Community Health and Wellbeing Project was delivered by ACT in partnership with Cumbria Community Foundation and was funded by Cumbria County Council Adult Social Care and Cumbria Clinical Commissioning Group.